Essential oil: Ingestion

 Some essential oils qualify as GRAS flavoring agents for use in foods, beverages, and confectioneries according to strict good manufacturing practice and flavorist standards.
 Pharmacopoeia standards for medicinal oils should be heeded.

+The internal use of essential oils can pose hazards to pregnant women, as some can be abortifacients or cause fetal damage, and thus should not be used during pregnancy.

 Some oils can be toxic to some domestic animals, cats in particular.
-The internal use of essential oils can pose hazards to pregnant women, as some can be abortifacients in dose 0.5–10 mL, and thus should not be used during pregnancy.

-Pesticide residues

-Concern about pesticide residues in essential oils, particularly those used therapeutically, means many practitioners of aromatherapy buy organically produced oils.
-Not only are pesticides present in trace quantities, but also the oils themselves are used in tiny quantities and usually in high dilutions.
-Where there is a concern about pesticide residues in food essential oils, such as mint or orange oils, the proper criterion is not solely whether the material is organically produced, but whether it meets the government standards based on actual analysis of its pesticide content.
+Essential oils can be toxic if ingested or absorbed through the skin.

 Pregnancy

+Some essential oils should not be used by pregnant or breastfeeding women, because they can be abortifacients, cause fetal damage, or disrupt hormones.
+Key components of essential oils and whole essential oils do not always have the same hormonal effects.
+Minor compounds in whole oils may have both individual or group (synergistic) effects.

-Some essential oils may contain impurities and additives that may be harmful to pregnant women.
-Certain essential oils are safe to use during pregnancy, but care must be taken when selecting quality and brand.
+Some essential oils may contain impurities or additives that may be harmful.
+Some uses of essential oils may be safe during pregnancy (e.g. smelling lavender to reduce stress), but care must be taken when selecting quality and brand.

 Sensitivity to certain smells may cause pregnant women to have adverse side effects with essential oil use, such as headache, vertigo, and nausea.
-Pregnant women often report an abnormal sensitivity to smells and taste, and essential oils can cause irritation and nausea when ingested.
+Pregnant women often report a heightened sensitivity to smells and taste, and essential oils can cause irritation and nausea if ingested.